 The reason for the inverse dependence between the reaction probability and the ozone concentration is not immediately clear.
-If it were true that the amount of ozone that reacts in the time period over which the initial uptake coefficient is determined, i.e. the first 10 s or so, were comparable to the number of active sites available, then the inverse dependence could be simply due to the consumption of active sites.
-How-

-- ${5}$ ever, this appears to not be the full explanation, particularly for the runs at lower concentrations of ozone.
-For the data in Fig. 4, in the first 10 s of the initial exposure, only 0.8×10^{16} sites are consumed by a starting ozone concentration of 4.6×10^{13} molecules/cm3.
-(This quantity is calculated by multiplying the total number of ozone molecules in the cell by the fraction of ozone lost in the first 10 s (i.e. roughly 0.5) and - 10 by assuming that the loss of one ozone molecule is equivalent to consumption of one surface site.)
+If it were true that the amount of ozone that reacts in the time period over which the initial uptake coefficient is determined, i.e. the first 10s or so, were comparable to the number of active sites available, then the inverse dependence could be simply due to the consumption of active sites.
+However, this appears to not be the full explanation, particularly for the runs at lower concentrations of ozone.
+For the data in Fig. 4, in the first 10s of the initial exposure, only 0.8×10^{16} sites are consumed by a starting ozone concentration of 4.6×10^{13} molecules/cm3.
+(This quantity is calculated by multiplying the total number of ozone molecules in the cell by the fraction of ozone lost in the first 10s (i.e. roughly 0.5) and by assuming that the loss of one ozone molecule is equivalent to consumption of one surface site.)
 The total number of surface sites on this film, though, is at least 5×10^{16} , as measured from the deactivation experiments.
-If all the active sites are equally reactive, then this small fraction of active sites consumed (i.e. $(0.8 \times 10^{16})/(5 \times 10^{16}) = 0.16)$ should not have a significant effect on the uptake kinetics. - 15 More likely possibilities include a suggestion (Hanisch and Crowley, 2003) that ozone has the ability to bind to the surface in both unreactive and reactive configurations, and that the non-reactively bound ozone has the ability to block the binding to the reactive sites.
+If all the active sites are equally reactive, then this small fraction of active sites consumed (i.e. $(0.8 \times 10^{16})/(5 \times 10^{16}))$ should not have a significant effect on the uptake kinetics.

+Other possibilities include a suggestion (Hanisch and Crowley, 2003) that ozone has the ability to bind to the surface in both unreactive and reactive configurations, and that the non-reactively bound ozone can block the binding to the reactive sites.
 In this model, higher concentrations of ozone will lead to an increased blocking of reactive sites and an overall decrease in the reaction rates.
-This explanation is most - 20 likely to be valid for the higher ozone concentration runs.
-A final possible explanation is that there is some range of reactivity exhibited by the array of surface sites.
+This explanation is most likely to be valid for the higher ozone concentration runs.
+Alternatively, it is possible that there is some range of reactivity exhibited by the array of surface sites.
 The initial uptake coefficients are larger than those measured at a later time because fewer sites have been consumed via reaction and the most reactive sites react first.
+Finally, we note that a Langmuir-Hinshelwood mechanism, where ozone reversibly binds to the surface, can exhibit an inverse dependence of uptake coefficients on ozone concentration (Poschl et al., 2001).
+The reason for the inverse dependence with increasing ozone concentration is that the rate of the surface reaction, i.e. ozone finding an active site with which to react, is capped in the limit of surface saturation but the rate of collisions of the gas-phase ozone molecules with the surface is not.